-Happy new sailing season to all you live members and
+Happy new sailing season to all you

-members of the Augusta Yacht Club.
-There has been some action happening down the club over the last month, a Saturday busy bee, lawns mowed and the bindy killed.
-Herman has been keeping the ducks at bay or cleaning up their spoils as they look into the windows at their reflections.
-A never ending pastime.
+live members and Then came the food.
+Oh yeah, the bubbles were first members of the Augusta Yacht Club.
+There has been then the food.
+Once again all partakers were dibbing for the best plate of the day.
+There were a few plates of some action happening down the club over the last month, a Saturday busy bee, lawns mowed and the curried egg sangers, some hooting chicken dishes, three bindy killed.
+Herman has been keeping the ducks at bay very worthy plates of sausage rolls, but if it was down to or cleaning up their spoils as they look into the windows me, Andrea's guacamole and corn chips was the one I at their reflections.
+A never ending pastime. got the hots for, really good.